bomberstudios/fireworks/README.markdown

   Exports the current page as a flattened (non editable) PNG file with a 24 bits color depth.
 The file is saved in the same folder as the current file, with the page name added to the current file name.
 I.e: if your file is called CoolDesign.png, and the current page is called 'Home', the command creates a file named CoolDesign_Home.png

+- **Slices as CSS Sprite**  (No shortcut)

+  Exports the slices in the current document as a .css file.
+This way, you can use your PNG file as a sprite.

 ### Export Settings